Another revision post for my BBKA Module 6 Honeybee Behaviour exam on Saturday.

 - 2nd Honey bee behaviour revision post: honey bee mating

 - 3rd Honey bee behaviour revision post: the queen’s egg laying behaviour and seasonal variations in the size of a colony

-- 4th Honey bee behaviour revision post: social organisation of the colony
+- 5th Honey bee behaviour revision post: bee communication

 - 6th Honey bee behaviour revision post: bee foraging